-Course Objective: During this session students will develop their listening, speaking, reading and writing skills while exploring the following themes: families, routines, sports and fitness, past events, and neighborhoods.
-They will also explore grammatical topics such as the present continuous, the simples present, adverbs of frequency, simple past of selected regular and irregular verbs, and “there is/there are”.
+Course Objective: During this session students will enhance their listening, speaking, reading and writing skills while exploring the following themes: appearance and dress, past experiences, cities and countries, and health.
+They will also explore grammatical topics such as the formation of questions for describing people, present perfect vs. simple past, adverbs, and modal verbs.

 Approach: Language is a creative and constantly evolving tool for communication.
 It is best acquired when a communicative and cooperative approach is taken with a focus on forms, dynamic activities, technology integration, and ample student practice time.

 Methodology: We highly encourageample task-oriented practice time in pairs, trios and groups as well as the use of eclectic methodologies to enhance student learning.

 We strongly suggest the following inside-classroom dynamics: warm up activities, mingling activities, pantomime / gestures, role playing, rotating dialogues, chain drills, elicitation, self / peer correction, cooperative learning, and individual pronunciation correction as applicable to the course.